Linear maps in minimal free resolutions of Stanley-Reisner rings

 Throughout the paper let $\kk$ denote a fixed field and $S = \kk[x_1, \dotsc, x_n]$ be a polynomial ring over it.
+Further, we write

-We will consider both the standard $\ZZ$-grading and the fine $\ZZ^n$-grading on $S$.
+for the unique maximal graded ideal in $S$.
+We only consider the fine $\ZZ^n$-grading on $S$.
 Squarefree multidegrees are identified with subsets of $[n]$.
 In particular, for $U \subseteq [n]$, we write $S(-U)$ for the free cyclic $S$-module whose generator is in degree $U$.